khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/illustration.md

   <figcaption class="figure-caption">Elements come together as part of a larger illustration.</figcaption>
 </figure>

 By combining a multipurpose mindset with reusable components, the time it takes to create a new illustration, and the resulting number of illustrations, should both be reduced.
-This is a win both for designers, and users where time and consistency matters.
+This is a win both for designers and users where time and consistency matters.

 ## Style